 I have a soft spot for good bread.
 There’s just something about fluffy bread right?
 I’ve finally baked one of my favorite breads at home and I’m so excited to share it with you.
-This is a Japanese Asian white bread recipe with only 8 ingredients.
+This is a Japanese Asian white bread recipe also known as Hokkaido Milk bread.
+It has only 8 ingredients.
 Now you don’t have to go to the Asian bakery and buy milk bread, you can make it yourself!
+Baking bread is actually pretty fun and rewarding and this iis my favorite sandwich bread hands down.

 - Minimal Ingredients You only need a few ingredients to make this.
 Just 8 ingredients, most you probably already have in your pantry or refrigerator.